Scrollerer/Scrollerer.github.io/index.md

 >
 > (uploading preview soon)
 >
 > As a finishing first-semester project, I had to create a program and design an HMI for a customer's prototype Box Washer.
 It features six different screens with advanced animations, timers, and indicators.
-I felt a great sense of accomplishment after drawing the 2D model for the machine, designing the HMI screens and programming the logic - completely from scratch.
+I felt a great sense of accomplishment after drawing the 2D model for the machine, designing the HMI screens, and programming the logic - completely from scratch.
 >
 > The freedom to create everything from scratch by letting my imagination and creativity run freely, made the completion of this project deeply fulfilling when I saw all parts working together as a whole.